willigott/datasciencecoursera/GettingAndCleaningData/CourseProject/CodeBook.md

-### Description of relevant variables and clean up of data
+### Description of relevant variables and explanation of the data processing

 ## The original data set